|University Location||Melbourne, Victoria|

 1. Completed bachelor’s degree

-To be eligible for admission, you must have successfully completed a three-year undergraduate degree from a recognized post-secondary institution; have achieved a 65% average or above.
+You must have successfully completed a three-year undergraduate degree from a recognized university with a GPA of 2.2/4.0 (65%+).

 For the Master of Teaching (Primary), the University of Melbourne would also like to see that you have undertaken courses in different disciplines within your undergraduate degree, as primary teachers must have general knowledge in several different subjects.